Learning together about sustainable development

 There are some great programmes which combine learning from world-class academics and thought-leaders with learning from fellow practitioners.
 I’ve been privileged to be a tutor and facilitator on the Post-Graduate Certificate in Sustainable Business at the University of Cambridge since it began in 1998.
 I’ve listened as presenters, tutors and course participants have contributed to conversations of the highest quality, all focused around how businesses can be more effectively engaged in helping to create a sustainable future – and what the limits are to their ability to act.

 This kind of formal, external training with academic credibility and accreditation is one effective approach.
-I’ve also seen great results from working with groups where people bring their general awareness and desire to ‘do something’, at home or at work (see here for 2010 opportunities).
+I’ve also seen great results from working with groups where people bring their general awareness and desire to ‘do something’, at home or at work.
 By exploring sustainable development from a practical, can-do perspective, they have been able to work out what they will do next and how they’ll get others on board.

 So if you’ve been asked to develop a sustainability policy, think your organisation needs to understand the risks and opportunities relating to climate change, or have the opportunity to get environmental thinking into a team’s work programme, here’s my advice: learn about it together, make sense of it together and move forward together.